cronvel/terminal-kit/documentation.md

 ... is the same as:
 `term.red( true ) ; term( 'Hello world!' ) ; term.red( false ) ;`.

-Also those string support a printf()-like formating syntax.
+Also those string support a printf()-like formatting syntax.
 So we can do `term.red( "My name is %s, I'm %d." , 'Jack' , 32 )` to output *"My name is Jack, I'm 32."* in red.

 **New:** since *v0.16.x*, style markup are supported as a shorthand.
 Style markup are introduced by a caret `^` followed by another character.
 Colors are produced by the first letter of its name, e.g. red is produced with a `^r`, except black which is produced by `^k`.
-Other styles are produced with a symbole.
+Other styles are produced with a symbol.
 For example `^_` switch to underline.
 To remove all styles, `^:` or `^ ` can be used.
 A style reset is always produced at the end of the string as soon as one style markup was used.